Welcome to today's vlog! Let's discuss the foods the foods and drinks that are worsening hair loss 👇🏽

-The final three foods might take you by surprise cos they’re all really healthy, you might be eating or drinking some of this stuff everyday - and it could be damaging your hair, your scalp and clogging up the blood vessels just under your scalp, and you wouldn’t even know!
+The final three foods that I'm going to share might take you by surprise as they’re all really healthy, you might be eating or drinking some of this stuff everyday - and it could be damaging your hair, your scalp and clogging up the blood vessels just under your scalp, and you wouldn’t even know!

 So foods, in general can be divided into Alkaline and Acidic.
 The overall rule to follow is to have as many alkaline foods as possible and minimize acidic foods in your diet.

 Before we get into this, we’d like to be clear not about promoting an Alkaline diet, it’s not safe to cut out entire food groups - The British National Health Service tell you to not cut out food groups - but The NHS does say that we should be increasing our intake of fruit and vegetables, and cutting down on sugar and alcohol.